PuravManojShah/Machine-Learning-Algortihms-on-Amazon-Fine-Foods-Reviews/README.md

 Given a review, determine whether the review is positive (rating of 4 or 5) or negative (rating of 1 or 2).

-[Q] How to determine if a review is positive or negative?
+Q. How to determine if a review is positive or negative?
-[Ans] We could use Score/Rating.
-A rating of 4 or 5 can be cosnidered as a positive review.
-A rating of 1 or 2 can be considered as negative one.
-A review of rating 3 is considered nuetral and such reviews are ignored from our analysis.
+A. We could use Score/Rating.
+A rating of 4 or 5 can be considered as a positive review.A rating of 1 or 2 can be considered as negative one.A review of rating 3 is considered nuetral and such reviews are ignored from our analysis.
 This is an approximate and proxy way of determining the polarity (positivity/negativity) of a review.

 ------------------------------------------------------------------------------------------------------------------------------

 ML Algorithms Demonstarted-
 1)TSNE-Used for visualisig the data in lower dimensions.
 2)K Nearest Neighbors